Carlton Football Club: Collingwood

 They have met six times in Grand Finals, with Carlton successful in all bar the first.
 Carlton home matches between the club contest the Richard Pratt Cup, and Collingwood home matches are designated as the Peter Mac Cup.
-They also share the same amount of premierships, at 16.
+They also share the same number of premierships, at 16.

 Essendon

 Carlton also has rivalry with Essendon.
 With 16 premierships apiece, the two teams, along with Collingwood, are the joint most successful teams in the VFL/AFL history.
+Grand finals between the two clubs were played in 1908, 1947, 1949, 1962, 1968 and 1993, each team winning three of the six.

 Richmond

 Carlton has a rivalry with Richmond, with this rivalry based on geographical proximity and large supporter bases.
-The two teams contested four grand finals between 1969 and 1982, and since 2008 have met annually on a Thursday night in round 1 at the Melbourne Cricket Ground, usually as the opening game of the season.
+The two teams contested four grand finals between 1969 and 1982, each winning two; and since 2008 have met annually on a Thursday night in round 1 at the Melbourne Cricket Ground, usually as the opening game of the season.